Review: The Aura Carver is the digital frame for social distancing

 What can you control?

-You can also show live photos, that feature that grabs a few seconds before and after a photo is shot.
+You can also show live photos, a feature that grabs a few seconds before and after a photo is shot.
 You can also disable this feature if you'd like.

-You can move through images from the app, naturally, but you can also use an almost invisible touch bar at the top of the frame which allows you to move forward and backward through your photo images.
+Naturally, you can move through images from the app, but you can also use an almost invisible touch bar at the top of the frame, allowing you to move forward and backward through your photo images.
 You can also tap on the bar to see who uploaded the image to the frame and when, plus the location of where it was shot.
-(There's that meta data.)
+(There's that metadata.)
 Some of these details were correct, some not.
-A photo I shot in 2019 from Valencia, Spain attributed the shot to April, 2020 — a time I was certainly not traveling outside of New York City.
+A photo I shot in 2019 from Valencia, Spain, attributed the shot to April 2020 — a time I was not traveling outside New York City.

-If you press and hold, you also get two other options, one turns off the frame, and one removes red eye from people in a photo.
+If you press and hold, you also get two other options: one turns off the frame and removes the red eye from people in a photo.

 Display and frame quality

 Looking at photos through Aura is spectacular, with that full light that we're used to when viewing a photo on a smartphone or a display.
-That's a very different experience than what your image looks like if you print it — which everyone should try to see how a photograph you've shot on a smartphone really appears.
-Details are incredibly crisp.
+That's a very different experience than your image if you print it — everyone should try to see how a photograph you've shot on a smartphone really appears.
+The details are incredibly crisp.
 The quality is fantastic.

-We were sent a white frame which has a fabric, textured-like backing and a smooth front.
-To be honest, we were terrified the frame would get dirty even handling it out of the box.
+We were sent a white frame with a fabric, textured-like backing, and a smooth front.
+To be honest, we were terrified the frame would get dirty, even if we handled it out of the box.
 (And, frankly, we did.)
 And in a New York City apartment, the dust that might settle into the back is likely enough that we would recommend potentially the charcoal color option, the only other color the Carver frame comes in.

-The Aura Carver frame is retail priced at $199, but the company currently has it on sale for $189.
+The Aura Carver frame is retail priced at $149.
 That's the only price — Aura currently doesn't charge people a monthly fee for using the frame or storing images.

-Considering the social distancing almost everyone is facing today, we think digital frames make a wonderful addition to anyone's life — particularly family members who may be older, or are forced to be alone right now for medical or other personal reasons.
-We do think people should give a thought and make sure they're comfortable giving permission to Aura to access their photo library.
-If that's something they're cool with, the frame could not be easier to use, and something we think people will love.
+Considering the social distancing almost everyone faces today, we think digital frames make a wonderful addition to anyone's life — particularly family members who may be older or are forced to be alone right now for medical or other personal reasons.
+We do think people should give it some thought and make sure they're comfortable giving permission to Aura to access their photo library.
+If that's something they're cool with, the frame could not be easier to use and something we think people will love.

 Aura is one of many digital frames on the market, including the Nixplay Seed, where photos can be instantly — within minutes — shared to the frame, and you can invite multiple family members to share and upload, as long as they can connect to a Wi-Fi signal.